Diebbo/assignment-3-computational-geometry/report/chapters/mbc.typ

 In our benchmarks, we expect the Marriage Before Conquest algorithm to perform efficiently on average, with a time complexity of $O(n log n)$ for random distributions of points.

-#bench.diagram_points("circle", "1024"),
-#bench.diagram_points("square", "1024"),
-#bench.diagram_points("parabola", "1024"),

-Above are some example distributions of points used in our benchmarks.

-The results of our benchmarks shown in the diagram below respects our expectations, with QuickHull performing well on circular and square distributions, while showing increased computation time on the parabola distribution as the number of points increases.
+The results of our benchmarks shown in the diagram below respects our expectations, with Marriage Before Conquest performing well on circular and square distributions, while showing increased computation time on the parabola distribution as the number of points on the hull increases, since it is output-sensitive.

-Following up the results for the QuickHull algorithm in linear scale:
+Following up the results for the Marriage Before Conquest algorithm in linear scale:
 // full page
-// #bench.lq.diagram(
-//   bench.plot_bench("marriage", "circle"),
-//   bench.plot_bench("marriage", "square"),
-//   bench.plot_bench("marriage", "parabola"),
-//   xaxis: (label: "Number of elements"),
-//   legend: (position: top + left),
-//   width: 100%,
-//   height: 6cm,
-// )

-And in log-log scale. //(see @fig:marriagehull-bench-loglog).

-// #bench.lq.diagram(
-//   bench.plot_bench("marriage", "circle"),
-//   bench.plot_bench("marriage", "square"),
-//   bench.plot_bench("marriage", "parabola"),
-//   xaxis: (label: "Number of elements"),
-//   xscale: "log",
-//   yscale: "log",
-//   legend: (position: top + left),
-//   width: 100%,
-//   height: 6cm,
-// )<fig:mbc-bench-loglog>

-=== Results

-// #bench.plot_hull("circle", 256, "marriage")
-// #bench.plot_hull("parabola", 256, "marriage")
-// #bench.plot_hull("square", 256, "marriage")
+#bench.lq.diagram(
+  bench.plot_bench("marriage", "circle"),
+  bench.plot_bench("marriage", "square"),
+  bench.plot_bench("marriage", "parabola"),
+  xaxis: (label: "Number of elements"),
+  legend: (position: top + left),
+  width: 100%,
+  height: 6cm,
+)

+And in log-log scale. //(see @fig:mbc-bench-loglog).

+#bench.lq.diagram(
+  bench.plot_bench("marriage", "circle"),
+  bench.plot_bench("marriage", "square"),
+  bench.plot_bench("marriage", "parabola"),
+  xaxis: (label: "Number of elements"),
+  xscale: "log",
+  yscale: "log",
+  legend: (position: top + left),
+  width: 100%,
+  height: 6cm,
+)<fig:mbc-bench-loglog>

+=== Optimizations

+In order to have a more fair comparison we decided to test the algorithm on also a compiler-optimized version with the -O3 flag enabled.
+The results are shown below.

+#bench.lq.diagram(
+  bench.plot_bench("marriage", "circle_optimized"),
+  bench.plot_bench("marriage", "square_optimized"),
+  bench.plot_bench("marriage", "parabola_optimized"),
+  xaxis: (label: "Number of elements"),
+  xscale: "log",
+  yscale: "log",
+  legend: (position: top + left),
+  width: 100%,
+  height: 6cm,
+)<fig:mbc-bench-loglog>

+As we could expect, the optimization provided by the compiler improved the performance by almost a 10x factor across all the different distributions.
+But the overall behavior of the algorithm remained the same.

+// #bench.plot_hull("circle", 256, "mbc")
+// #bench.plot_hull("circle", 256, "mbc_v2")
+// #bench.plot_hull("parabola", 256, "mbc_v2")
+// #bench.plot_hull("square", 256, "mbc_v2")